sciencegeek2087/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis

-Cousre on Coursera called "Exploratory Data Analysis" from John Hopkins University
+Files for the Course on Coursera called "Exploratory Data Analysis" from John Hopkins University